-The outermost moon but one of Uranus.
-Setebos was discovered on Jul.
-18, 1999, together with Stephano and Prospero, by Brett Gladman, Matthew Holman, and J. J. Kavelaars using the Canada-France-Hawaii Telescope.
+Setebos is the outermost moon but one of Uranus.
+Setebos was discovered on July 18, 1999, together with Stephano and Prospero, by Brett Gladman, Matthew Holman, and J. J. Kavelaars using the Canada-France-Hawaii Telescope.
 It is named after the god worshipped by Caliban and Sycorax in Shakespeare's play The Tempest and is also known as Uranus XIX.
 Setebos is a small, irregular moon with a highly inclined, retrograde orbit.

 |orbital period||2,234.8 days|